 Content creation is a term used often in digital marketing, but what is it?

-First and foremost, we must answer: what is content?
+First and foremost, we must answer the question: what is content?
 And, unfortunately, there is no simple answer.
-Content as a term is often used to refer to different things and acts as an umbrella term.
+“Content” is often used to refer to different things and acts as an umbrella term.
 HubSpot, for example, has identified twelve different types of content, including blogs, videos, infographics and more.

 Really, the best way to think about it is… Any form of content created with the goal of growing or engaging an audience.
 Blogs, videos, memes, it’s all content.
 And that’s a good thing too!
 The more you have to work with, the easier content creation is.